tcltk/tcl/doc/markdown/expr.md

 : Boolean string equal and string not equal.

 **in\0\0ni**
 : List containment and negated list containment.
-The first argument is interpreted as a string, the second as a list.  \fBin\fR tests for membership in the list, and \fBni\fR is the inverse.
+The first argument is interpreted as a string, the second as a list.  **in** tests for membership in the list, and **ni** is the inverse.

 **&**
 : Bit-wise AND.
 Valid for integer operands.